SAP/terraform-provider-btp/DEVELOPER.md

 If you want to contribute to the Terraform provider for SAP BTP, be aware of the [contribution guidelines](CONTRIBUTING.md) available in this repository.

-First you need to setup your development environment.
+First, you need to setup your development environment.
 The following sections describe the options that you have.

 ## GitHub Codespaces